randomron89/rise-and-run-iot-app/README.md

 Smart Scheduling: Integration with mobile calendars to automatically set alarms based on the first class of the day.

+## Installation Instructions

-Installation Instructions: Instructions on how to clone and run the app locally (for others or future you).
+Instructions on how to clone and run the app locally (for others or future you).

+## Setup

-Setup: Instructions for setting up IoT devices and cloud services.
+Instructions for setting up IoT devices and cloud services.